busterthemes/ghost-tailwind-starter/README.md

-# Ghost Starter Theme
+# Ghost Tailwind Starter Theme

-A starter framework for Ghost themes!
+A starter tailwind css framework for Ghost themes!
 Fork this repository and start your development here with all the main things you need to develop a custom Ghost theme.
+I used the official Ghost starter as a base and removed all the gh-** styles and replaced with Tailwind CSS.
+I changed the templates a bit as well and re-did the toolbar / header.
+I moved header, main, footer and fotter scripts into partials.

 &nbsp;